 The frugal manufacturers will typically just have a few drops of the UV inhibitors in the formula to comply with the truth in advertising regulations.
 So their resistance to the harsh UV elements is not much better than regular furniture grade varnish or polyurethane.

 Marine Varnishes, which are far more expensive, do contain considerable amounts of UV inhibitors.
 So if you need full UV protection, it would be in your best interest to seek out the name brands that have the specified ingredients that your project requires.
-And, be prepared to pay much more for the better materials.
+And, be prepared to pay much more for better materials.

 Bottom line is – you get what you pay for.